mpanighetti/dnd5e-spells/README.md

 _Dragonlance: Shadow of the Dragon Queen_ © 2022 Wizards of the Coast LLC.

 _2024 Player's Handbook_ © 2024 Wizards of the Coast LLC.

-[^🪈]: These rhythmancy songs are grouped as the Song of Time.